Make the most of your phone plan with an Unlimited 55+ plan from T-Mobile.

 The Bottom Line on Alert1

-All in all, I was impressed with Alert1’s systems for in-home and on-the-go use.
-Though I was unenthused about the lack of a lifetime warranty and the at-home systems’ limited base-to-button range, the company’s life-saving features and customizable packages made it worthwhile.
+I was impressed with Alert1’s systems for in-home and on-the-go use.
+The lack of a lifetime warranty and the at-home systems’ limited base-to-button range are downsides, but the company’s lifesaving features and customizable packages made it worthwhile.
+Many customer testimonials commend the company’s fast response times and the peace of mind their Alert1 system offers every day.

-Alert1 provides a level of care that some other companies don’t, offering assistance in multiple languages, discounts for veterans, and nonverbal protocol for those with hearing loss.
-When reviewing a medical alert system, I’m not just looking at how the company will treat a customer during an emergency, I’m also looking at how they treat their customers daily, and Alert1 exceeded my expectations.
+Alert1 provides a level of care that some other companies don’t.
+They offer assistance in multiple languages, discounts for veterans and nonverbal protocol for people with hearing loss.
+When reviewing a medical alert system, I look not only at how the company will treat a customer during an emergency but also at how they treat their customers daily.
+Alert1 exceeded my expectations.

 Watch our Alert1 video review below for a closer look at this provider.